jjt/hashwords/README.md

 // Browser:
 // <script src="path/to/hashwords.min.js"></script>

-// Constructor takes optional options object:
+// To create an instance, call hashwords(options) with optional options object:
 //   salt: (str)
 //     Salt to apply with every call to hash/hashStr
 //     default: ""